This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 The imposing Saint Mary’s Tower

-This image shows a selfie photo of Maria and Katerina taken at Saint Mary's tower terrace.
+This is a selfie of Maria and Katerina taken at Saint Mary's tower terrace.
 A panoramic view of the Blue Lagoon is in the background.

 A mandatory selfie on top of Saint Mary’s Tower

-6. Take a Glimpse Outside The Abandoned Isolation Hospital
+6. Take a Glimpse of The Abandoned Isolation Hospital

 This image shows a panoramic view of the abandoned isolation hospital.